The following budget travel tips will help you learn how to travel for cheap.

 52. Why Pay For Mineral Water When Tap Water Is Just Fine

-The bottled water industry is still draining wallets everyday (and harming the environment, but let’s not go there).
-Rather than purchasing fancy water at a restaurant, ask for a glass of tap water.
+The bottled water industry is still draining wallets every day (and harming the environment, but let’s not go there).
+Rather than purchasing fancy water at a restaurant, ask for tap water.
 Too easy.

 53. Purchase A Water Sterilizer